The Traveling Serialized Adventures

 “The great novel has never been in better hands.” —Edith Grossman, Translator

-The comic book and the songs will tell the stories of the children’s own “Heroes’ Journeys,” attached to the basic structure of the book.
-Their families left their native soil for the promise of a better life, only to run into the hard reality of life in the Bushwick barrio, just as Don Quixote leaves his village in order to live out his fantasy of heroism and discovers that the world can be hostile to dreams.
-His persistence in the face of unforgiving obstacles runs parallel to the unquitting determination of these families after they discover that the streets in this country are not, in fact, paved with gold.
-Quixote maintains a child-like innocence and a genuine desire to help others.
-The students at Still Waters remain innocent and compassionate even as they are surrounded by many types of violence, including the destabilizing force of gentrification and the daily traumas of living in poverty and deprivation.
-Our guiding question at the beginning of the project, inspired by Quixote’s self-appointed mission, has been, “Who or what do you want to rescue?”
-The kids have answered that they want to rescue the planet, their parents and stray cats.
-One boy said he wants to rescue himself.
+The families of Still Waters have left their native soil for the promise of prosperity and peace, only to run into the hard reality of the Bushwick barrio, just as Don Quixote leaves his village in order to live out his fantasy of heroism and discovers that the world can be hostile to dreams.
+His persistence in the face of unforgiving obstacles runs parallel to the unquitting determination of these families.
+Quixote maintains a child-like innocence and a genuine desire to help others just as the students at Still Waters remain innocent and compassionate even as they are surrounded by many types of violence, including the destabilizing force of gentrification and the daily traumas of living in poverty and fear of deportation.

 Translation, across languages and borders and cultures and identities, is a fundamental experience of these children and their families.
-They live in two worlds and must always move between the two, the children often helping their parents, for whom the duality of the immigrant life is especially difficult, by translating between Spanish and English at school, the doctor’s office or in court.
+They live in two worlds and must always move between the two, the children often helping their parents, for whom the duality of the immigrant life is especially difficult, by negotiating between Spanish and English at school, the doctor’s office or in court.
 The multiple translations of this project, crossing art forms, history, geography, fiction and reality in addition to language, widen the very idea of translation.
-Music and art, languages themselves, express something beyond words.
-By telling their own stories, in their native and adopted languages and multiple art forms, the children become self-aware and embrace their multicultural lives.
-This project responds to the collective shunning of their people by a country increasingly hostile to “outsiders.”
 Collective storytelling and choral singing are ways of belonging to a community, or making a community.
-These translations are both emotional expressions and deliberate actions.
+These compositions are both emotional, imaginative expressions and deliberate social actions.
 Here, the children belong.